JiayuWang94/JIAYU/index.md

 ## Jiayu Wang (王嘉裕)

 Jiayu received his bachelor’s in flight vehicle propulsion engineering from Northwestern Polytechnical University, Xi’an in 2014.
-He

-and M.S. degrees in mechanical engineering and materials science from Tsinghua University, Beijing in 2011 and 2013, respectively.
-He received his Ph.D. degree in mechanical engineering from the University of California, Berkeley in 2018.
-Prior to joining the Hong Kong Polytechnic University in 2021, he worked as a postdoctoral researcher in Texas A&M University.
+He  rescived his M.S. degrees in aeronautical Engineering from Moscow Aviation Institute, Moscow and Shanghai Jiao Tong University, Shanghai in 2020 and 2021, respectively.
+Currently, he works as a Ph.D. candidate in Trinity College Dublin, the University of Dublin under the support of China Scholarship Council (CSC)-Trinity College Dublin Joint Scholarship (2021).

-Dr Ma’s research interest includes micro/nano scale mechanical and tribological behavior of human-machine interfaces, haptics metamaterials development, wearable devices with piezoelectret materials, and application of artificial intelligence in human-machine interactions.
+Jiayu’s research interest includes micro/nano scale mechanical and tribological behavior of human-machine interfaces, haptics metamaterials development, wearable devices with piezoelectret materials, and application of artificial intelligence in human-machine interactions.
 He is specifically interested in developing advanced human-machine mechanical interfaces that enable high-efficiency, broadband, and reliable human-machine communications, with emphasis on studying the multi-physics interactions in touch interface, modeling non-linearity and tribology of skin, developing next-generation tactile surface and haptic actuator, and application of artificial intelligence (AI).

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown